Cryst67/WarehouseGameProj/README.md

 ### `Warehouse Game`
   - How to play the game
   -
-    - You control the player sprite, using [WASD](https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys) to move.
+    - You control the player sprite, using <a href="https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys" target="_blank">WASD</a> to move.
 Moving to another tile adds 1 to the score
     -  To win the game, player needs to push the target crate (marked in red) of variable weight (1 ...
 3) to beginning position, marked by the green tile
     -  Player cannot push crates with a total weight > 3
     -  If stuck, player can destroy crates using the [SPACEBAR](https://en.wikipedia.org/wiki/Space_bar) key, adding 100 to the score